7 More Things You Really Need During a True Idaho Winter Storm

 How To Prepare For A Snowstorm In Idaho

 Luckily we can learn from previous winter storms to know exactly what we can do to be best prepared for snow and inclement weather.
-Even with a storm coming at us tonight, there are still things you can do now to make sure you are ready.
+Even with a storm coming at us soon, there are still things you can do now to make sure you are ready.

 7 Things You Need To Be Ready For A Winter Storm